This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main

 Dudmaston’s garden has year round appeal, with many different varieties of plants and a rolling landscape leading the eye across Big Pool and onto the Shropshire Hills beyond.
 They are popular with young and old for their 'informal' relaxed ambiance.

-Spring is the favourite season of our gardeners, as the gardens are really at their best during the months April through to June.
+Summer is when the garden blooms and our gardeners are working hard to keep them at their best.
 Why not have a chat to them when you see them working to hear more about our garden vision or to pick up some tips.

 We are planning the vegetable garden for the Spring, and I shall prune the roses soon, mid-March here.
 The snow has battered them.
 I have seen a few short-stemmed primroses and buds of hypatica (anemone)